Bhat-Priyanka/AWS-Projects/AWS serverless web application 3/README.md

          2. Make sure the status of ‘Execution result’ is succeeded.

    5. Create API Gateway to expose Lambda function:
-         i.
-Create a new REST API:
+         1. Create a new REST API:
                1. Go to API Gateway Console -> ‘Create API’ -> ‘REST API’ -> ‘Build’.
-               2. Name the API as ‘WildRydes’ and click ‘Create API’. ii.
-Create Cognito User Pools Authorizer:
+               2. Name the API as ‘WildRydes’ and click ‘Create API’.
+         2. Create Cognito User Pools Authorizer:
                1. For newly created API, go to ‘Authorizer’ -> ‘Create new authorizer’ -> name it as ‘WildRydes’.
                2. Select ‘Cognito’ as ‘Authorizer type’ and select ‘wildRydes’ as ‘Cognoto user pool’.
 Enter ‘Authorization’ as ‘Token source’ and                         create authorizer.
                3. To test authorizer, go to the browser -> web page -> if you are logged in, you will go to /ride page and copy the token Auth Token and paste it in the ‘Test Authorizer’.
-Make sure you get 200 as error code and check if the details are correct. iii.
-Create a new roesurce and method:
+Make sure you get 200 as error code and check if the details are correct.
+         3. Create a new roesurce and method:
                1. Go to the API -> ‘Resources’ -> ‘Create Resource’ -> name it as ‘ride’ and select CORS.
 Add pic
                2. Click on ‘Create method’ -> Select ‘POST’ as ‘Method type’, select ‘Lambda function’ as integration type and select ‘RequestUnicorn’ function in ‘Lambda function’ field and create method.
+Add pic
-Add pic iv.
-Go to ‘Method Request’ tab -> Edit -> Add ‘wildRydes’ as authorization method and click on save.
+         4. Go to ‘Method Request’ tab -> Edit -> Add ‘wildRydes’ as authorization method and click on save.
          v.
 Click on ‘Deploy API’ -> ‘Stage’ -> ‘New Stage’ -> name it as ‘prod’ and click on ‘Deploy’. vi.
 Copy the invoke URL from ‘Stage details’ vii.
 Go to Cloud9 -> repository -> src -> config.js -> add invoke URL and save the file.